-Rebuilding Mum & Dad: Our strength training regimen
+Rebuilding Mum & Dad: Our basic strength training routine

 To my eternal shame, my medical record features the immortal words: ‘Avoids even trivial exercise’.